TarshinHUANG/ME5406Proj2/README.md

 ### The file structure

-> ./A2C/
+​	./A2C/
-> 	A2Cmaintask_test.py							: run to test the main task.
+​		A2Cmaintask_test.py								: run to test the main task.
-> 	A2Cmaintask_train.py						   : run to train the main task.
+​		A2Cmaintask_train.py						  	 : run to train the main task.
-> 	A2Cmaintaskenv.py							  : environment for the main task.
+​		A2Cmaintaskenv.py							 	 : environment for the main task.
-> 	A2Csubtask_test.py							   : run to test the subtask.
+​		A2Csubtask_test.py							  	 : run to test the subtask.
-> 	A2Csubtask_train.py							 : run to train the subtask.
+​		A2Csubtask_train.py								 : run to train the subtask.
-> 	A2Csubtaskenv.py								  : environment for the subtask.
+​		A2Csubtaskenv.py									  : environment for the subtask.

+​		'gate.png', 'robot.png', 'soccer.png'		: Three figures for the UI.

+​		'checkpoint'												: format file for Tensorflow model.
+​		'maintask_trained.data-00000-of-00001',
+​		'maintask_trained.index'							: Saved model for 	the main task.

+​		'subtask_trained.data-00000-of-00001',
+​		'subtask_trained.index'							  : Saved model for the subtask.

 >
-> ​	'gate.png', 'robot.png', 'soccer.png'	: Three figures for the UI.
->
-> ​	'checkpoint'											: format file for Tensorflow model.
-> ​	'maintask_trained.data-00000-of-00001', 'maintask_trained.index': Saved model for 	the main task.
-> ​	'subtask_trained.data-00000-of-00001', 'subtask_trained.index': Saved model for the subtask.

-## The PPO Algorithm
+## 2 The PPO Algorithm

 ### Environment build